oracle/truffleruby/doc/user/compatibility.md

 but they cannot contain both in the same program run.
 If you have a global you assign `NULL` to (`NULL` being just `0` and so a native address) you cannot then assign managed data to this variable.

+#### Identifiers may be macros or functions

+Identifiers which are normally macros may be functions, functions may be macros, and global variables may be macros.
+This may cause problems where they are used in a context which relies on a particular implementation (e.g., taking the address of it, assigning to a function pointer variable and using defined() to check if a macro exists).
+These issues should all be considered bugs and be fixed, please report these cases.

 #### Variadic functions